kebaldwi/DNAC-TEMPLATES/LABS/LAB-A-PNP-PREP/README.md

 # PnP Preparation
 ## Overview
 This lab is the first one in a series of labs.
-You may use the steps in the DCLOUD environment, or equally, you might utilize them as part of a Proof of Concept setup at a customer's lab.
+You may use the steps in the [Cisco Enterprise Networks Hardware Sandbox](https://dcloud2-sjc.cisco.com/content/catalogue?search=Enterprise%20Networks%20Hardware%20Sandbox&screenCommand=openFilterScreen) environment, or equally, you might utilize them as part of a Proof of Concept setup at a customer's lab.
 These procedures may also help form part of a deployment or implementation.
 Use them to ensure that all the necessary steps are complete before onboarding any devices within DNA Center.

 We will be utilizing the lab in this manner:
 SJC Topology
 ![json](./images/DCLOUD_Topology_PnPLab2.png?raw=true "Import JSON")

 ## General Information
-As you may recall, in the informational sections of this repository, we set for the various methods of discovery for a device and the preliminary things required for proper zero-touch provisioning.
+As you may recall, in the informational sections of this repository, we described various methods of discovery for a device and the preliminary things required for proper zero-touch provisioning.
 This lab will ensure a successful connection to DNA Center by helping to deploy the initial concepts.

 ### Lab Preparation
-To set up the lab, please log into the console connection to the ***4331*** and issue the following commands:
+To set up the lab, please log into the console connection of the ***4331*** by clicking on dropdown button under the icon in DCLOUD, and selecting 'Console'.
+New tab will open, click 'Connect' - you should now be connected to the console of the router.
+To obtain enable password, navigate back to topology diagram in DCLOUD and click on any of Windows Clients or Devices and copy-paste the password into Hardware Console tab after issuing enable CLI.
+Once you are in enable mode on 4331 hardware console, issue commands:

-***Warning** use the check the commands against the LAB Architecture.*
+***Warning** use commands against the LAB Environment.*

 SJC
 ```vtl